 The Poorvu Center will conduct consultations via Zoom or by phone for the fall 2020 semester.
 You can request a pedagogical consultation on our main website.
 You can use a consultation to review your teaching statement, teaching portfolio, or discuss a pedagogical topic related to your current/future teaching.
 Request a consultation online.

 The Poorvu Center will publish a calendar for the Fundamentals of Teaching workshop series and the Advanced Teaching Workshop series in mid-August 2020.
 You will find the calendar on our Yale Connect group, powered by CampusGroups.
 We will also share information about Teaching @ Yale Day as we get closer to the start of the academic year.

-Communicate with faculty advisers to establish the best way to confer with them (Zoom meeting, phone meeting, or email conversation).
-Routine feedback on research and dissertation-writing should continue during this period.
-The Graduate School of Arts and Sciences (GSAS) has shared a plan for the continuity of research in lab settings.
+We encourage graduate and professional school students to communicate with faculty advisers to establish the best way to confer with them (Zoom meeting, phone meeting, or email conversation).
+Routine feedback on research and dissertation-writing should continue in any environment.
 The Graduate School also has an extensive frequently-asked-questions webpage highlighting numerous topics, such as submitting the dissertation, conducting field work, doing lab research, and managing international student status.
-GSAS students will continue to receive stipends during this period; for more information, please refer to the GSAS site.
+GSAS students will continue to receive stipends; for more information, please refer to the GSAS site.

 Do you have additional questions?
 Please contact us.